Walid Smichet: Demers and the IBF International middleweight title

-Smichet then faced Sebastien Demers for his newly won Canadian title and the IBF International middleweight title.
+Smichet then faced Sebastien Demers for his newly won Canadian title and the IBF International Middleweight title.
 Demers had just been beaten for the first time in his career after facing Arthur Abraham for the IBF middleweight title in Germany.

 Prefight Smichet had predicted that he would knockout Demers within eight rounds.
 Smichet was initially the aggressor and pushed forward relentlessly to take Demers out of his rhythm, however he lost momentum towards the end of the fight and Demers' superior technique pulled him through.
-Demers won a clear points verdict, however, the decision was met with a chorus of boos with commentators stating that the fight was much closer than the score cards suggested with Demers just nicking many of the rounds.
-Demers stated "I thought I won the rounds, but closely!".
+Demers won a clear points verdict, however, the decision was met with a chorus of boos with commentators stating that the fight was much closer than the scorecards suggested with Demers just nicking many of the rounds.
+Demers stated, "I thought I won the rounds, but closely!".

 John Duddy fight

-On Feb 23, 2008 Smichet waged war against Irish boxer John Duddy.
+On Feb 23, 2008, Smichet waged war against Irish boxer John Duddy.
 The fight he is best remembered for and was a candidate for 2008 Fight of The Year. on the undercard of the Wladimir Klitschko world heavyweight title unification fight versus WBO belt holder Sultan Ibragimov at the Madison Square Garden in New York City.
 The fight stole the show away from the main event, Smichet won many of the early rounds as the two stood toe to toe and opened a massive gash over Duddy's left eye.
 Beginning in round 5, Smichet tired noticeably and was ultimately outboxed by Duddy.
 He lost by majority decision, the scores were 95-95, 92-98, 92-98.